-New advents in technology, especially those that are internet or cloud-based, has significantly impacted marketing efforts cross all industries.
+New advents in technology, especially those that are internet or cloud-based, have significantly impacted marketing efforts cross all industries.
 In particular, many marketers have transitioned from using primarily traditional tactics like direct mail, and now take advantage of digital ones like social media and email marketing.
 These digital outreach methods are often less expensive, and are also easier to track and prove their returns.

 Despite this trend towards digital, one interesting paradox remains: as internet and inbound-based marketing efforts continue to rise in popularity and efficacy, marketers across the US continue to cite live events and experiences as one of their most effective tactics.
 Further, the same marketers expect the impact of their events — and the long-term revenue they generate — to grow even more over the course of next couple of years.
 Without a doubt, this is because many new marketing and event technologies actually help to increase an event’s ROI, rather than finding suitable digital replacements for these important in-person engagements.